 Haitian Griot (Pork Bits) is one of the main dishes served in every Haitian household.
 Griot is served at every event (casual or formal) and is a favorite dish among the old and young generations.
 There is always someone asking for Griot at an event.
-And when you hear the request, you cannot help yourself by saying “again! but you eat it at home!!!”
+And when you hear the request, you cannot help yourself by saying, “again! but you eat it at home!!!”
 It never fails.

-What is griot?
+What is Griot?

 Key ingredients are required to make a good Griot

 The key to having a tasty Griot is the correct amount of lime juice and sour orange juice.
 The problem that may present with sour orange juice is freshness.
 Fresh bitter orange may be difficult to find depending on where you live.
-Sour orange juice is sold in bottles in many food stores, and that may be the most convenient way to get the juice.
+Sour orange juice is sold in bottles in many food stores, which may be the most convenient way to get the juice.